awsdocs/amazon-opensearch-service-developer-guide/doc_source/customendpoint.md

 ## Custom endpoints for existing domains<a name="enable-disable-custom-endpoint"></a>

 To add a custom endpoint to an existing OpenSearch Service domain, choose **Edit** and perform steps 2–4 above\.
+Editing a domain's custom endpoint triggers a [blue/green deployment](managedomains-configuration-changes.md)\.

 ## Next steps<a name="customize-endpoint-next-steps"></a>